kmetscher/pa-aspect/readme.md

            |_|
 ```
 ## About
-Aspect is a terminal-based spectral visualizer written in C. This version makes use of the PulseAudio sound server development API.
+Aspect is a terminal-based spectral visualizer written in C. It applies the Discrete Fourier Transform (DFT) to a series of audio samples captured from a playback sink to visualize frequency ranges in near-real time.
+The DFT is calculated using a Fast Fourier Transform (FFT) algorithm implemented with the FFTW library.

+This version makes use of the PulseAudio sound server development API and is intended for use on those POSIX machines running PulseAudio (hence pa-aspect).
+I intend to build versions of the visualizer that work with other sound servers/implementations in the future, such as with PipeWire and ALSA.
 ## In progress
 - Asynchronous API usage and recording capabilities for capturing output samples
 - Implementation of the Fastest Fourier Transform in the West